grgur-palle/2D-topology-finder/README.md

 > identify a unique 2-manifold with boundary within the orientable
 > and the non-orientable classes. \
 > https://www2.cs.duke.edu/courses/fall06/cps296.1/Lectures/sec-II-1.pdf

+The motivation for this project was the need of finding the topology of a 2D manifold embedded in 9D Euclidean space that was only implicitly given through some difficult to solve equations (see [arXiv:2101.12140](https://arxiv.org/abs/2101.12140) for details).
+Although these can be solved numerically, thus giving a mesh of the manifold, to find the topology one needed to triangulate the mesh.

 ## Triangulation algorithm